the-future-society/Project-AIMS-AI-against-Modern-Slavery/🔎 Other explorations on the modern slavery corpus/README.md

 ## Student projects
 - Eva's work on the [Signiture metric](https://drive.google.com/drive/folders/1hNNxGmN3CVRjIGlnoadzJHTvrGv6bWPe?usp=sharing).
 She used imagine classification to identify if the statements are singed.
+- Charissa's Master of Machine Learning Project - Research on the Whisleblowing metric.

 ## Project AIMS was part of the TWIMLfest AI for Good Hackathon 2020